apeatu/theteller-android-sdk/README.md

 ## Usage

 ###  1. Create a `thetellerManager` instance
-Set the public key, private key and other required parameters.
+Set the api key and other required parameters.
 The `thetellerManager` accepts a mandatory instance of  the calling `Activity`

         new thetellerManager(activity).setAmount(amount)
                         .setCurrency(currency)